Allen Broussard: Biography

-Broussard was born in Lake Charles, Louisiana, the son of Clemire and Eugenia Broussard (née Rochon), who were Roman Catholics of Creole ancestry.
+Broussard was born in Lake Charles, Louisiana, the son of Clemire and Eugenia Broussard (née Rochon), who were Catholics of Creole ancestry.
 At the age of sixteen, he moved with his working class family to California, where his father was a longshoreman, and his mother worked as a seamstress.

 As a young man, Broussard held various part-time jobs, including selling shoes and working in a canning plant.
 He financed his own education, first at San Francisco City College, then the University of California at Berkeley, and the University of California, Berkeley School of Law.
 At Boalt, he was vice-president of the Boalt Hall Law Students Association and a contributor to the California Law Review.

 After graduating in 1953, he served in the United States Army for two years.
 After completing Basic Army Administration school as a clerk typist, he became a chaplain's assistant in Germany, where he served for 19 months.
 After leaving the Army, he became the research attorney for Raymond E. Peters, Presiding Justice of the California Court of Appeal, First District, Division One.
 In 1959, Broussard entered private practice with Wilson, Metoyer & Sweeny.

 Broussard was one of a group of influential African American leaders in East Bay politics, including Norvel Smith, and state Court of Appeal Justice Clinton White.
 He was part of a coterie that used to meet at the pharmacy of William Byron Rumford, along with Lionel Wilson.
 In 1972, Broussard was the first African American to be elected president of the California Judges Association.
 He also became chairman of the Board of the Center for Judicial Education and Research.